How does the TCJA affect your tax strategies?

 In effect, this takes into account timing differences that reverse in later years.

-If your income is high enough that you’re at AMT risk for 2018, with proper planning, you may be able to avoid the AMT, reduce its impact or even take advantage of its lower maximum rate.
-(See the Chart “2018 individual income tax rate schedules.”)
+If your income is high enough that you’re at AMT risk for 2018 or 2019, with proper planning, you may be able to avoid the AMT, reduce its impact or even take advantage of its lower maximum rate.
+(See the Charts “2018 individual income tax rate schedules” and “2019 individual income tax rate schedules.”)

 To determine the right timing strategies for your situation, work with your tax advisor to assess whether:

 You could be subject to the AMT this year.
 Consider accelerating income and short-term capital gains into this year, which may allow you to benefit from the lower maximum AMT rate.
 Also consider deferring expenses you can’t deduct for AMT purposes until next year — you may be able to preserve those deductions.

 Additionally, if you defer expenses you can deduct for AMT purposes to next year, the deductions may become more valuable because of the higher maximum regular tax rate.
 Finally, carefully consider the tax consequences of exercising ISOs.

 You could be subject to the AMT next year.
 Consider taking the opposite approach.
 For instance, defer income to next year, because you’ll likely pay a relatively lower AMT rate.
 And prepay expenses that will be deductible this year but that won’t help you next year because they’re not deductible for AMT purposes.
 Also, before year end consider selling any private activity municipal bonds whose interest could be subject to the AMT.

 In addition to income tax, you must pay Social Security and Medicare taxes on earned income, such as salary and bonuses.
 The 12.4% Social Security tax applies to earned income up to the Social Security wage base of $132,900 for 2019, up from $128,400 for 2018).
 All earned income is subject to the 2.9% Medicare tax.
 Both taxes are split equally between the employee and the employer.